KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\reports\routes.py:94`

 **Description**:
-The `get_users_deals` method is likely designed to retrieve and process information related to deals or transactions associated with users within the EeazyCRM system, potentially for reporting or analysis purposes.
+The `get_users_deals` method is likely used to retrieve the deals associated with a specific user in the EeazyCRM system.
+The method caller could be any part of the system that needs to access user-specific deal information.

 ---